 China just launched a satellite to the far side of the moon

-The Queqiao relay satellite is on its way to the far side of the moon after China launched it on Monday morning, reports Space.com.
+The Queqiao relay satellite is on its way to orbit near the far side of the moon after China launched it on Monday morning, reports Space.com.
 The satellite is a major component of China's mission to be the first country to explore the far side of the moon.

 Why it matters: According to Axios science editor Andrew Freedman, China aims to explore the far side of the moon later this year.
 This new satellite is meant to provide a vital communications link between the eventual robotic assets on the lunar surface and controllers on Earth.
 The craft is also deploying a Dutch satellite to detect the weak radio signals from the early universe.

 Editor's note: This post was updated to make clear that the relay satellite will be in position to transmit signals from a Chinese rover.
 The rover will attempt to land on the far side of the moon.